For almost two decades, homeowners looking to go solar have had at least one big helping hand: the Residential Clean Energy Tax Credit.

 Critically, solar incentives are different everywhere and constantly changing.
 So whether you are considering energy credits in California, purchasing panels in Pennsylvania, or going green in Georgia, it is important to work with an expert who will help you identify and combine all of the potential solar incentives for which you qualify.

 Tax credits come in two primary categories: refundable and non-refundable tax credits.
 With refundable tax credits, you will receive a refund of the balance if your tax credit exceeds your tax liability.
-For instance, assume that you are eligible for a $1,000 tax credit, but your tax liability is only $800.
+For instance, assume you are eligible for a $1,000 tax credit, but your tax liability is $800.
 Along with having your tax liability completely covered, you are also entitled to a refund of $200.

-As the name suggests, with non-refundable tax credits, you cannot receive any refund beyond the amount that the credit covers.
+As the name suggests, with non-refundable tax credits, you cannot receive any refund beyond the amount the credit covers.
 As such, the maximum value you can receive is restricted to your total tax liability.
 This means you can lose out on the maximum potential benefits if your tax liability is too small for the Residential Clean Energy Credit.
-Suppose that you are eligible for a $1,000 tax credit, but your tax liability is only $600.
-While the tax credit will reduce your tax liability to $0, you will not get a refund for the additional $400 that was owed to you by the tax credit.
+Suppose you are eligible for a $1,000 tax credit, but your tax liability is $600.
+While the tax credit will reduce your tax liability to $0, you will not get a refund for the additional $400 owed to you by the tax credit.

 How The Residential Clean Energy Credit Works